fmhh/All-in/README.md

 * services: WSDL and WADL service description files
 * soapui: project that contains example requests

-Refer to the "All-In - SOAP client reference guide" document from Swisscom for more details.
+Refer to the "All-in - Reference guide" document from Swisscom for more details.